openthread/silk/README.md

                         1=default, 2=verbose)
   -s OtnsServer, --otns OtnsServer,
-                        Set the OTNS server address to send OTNS messages to
+                        Set the OTNS server address to send OTNS messages to --otns-auto-layout,
+                        Set if the OTNS manager automatically calculates node positions.
 ```

 There is an example of test run script `silk_run_test.py` under unit_tests folder.